Update on 21 Mar, 23

 There are various models of education though most people are more familiar with traditional or regular classroom education.
 The alternative model of education that can be opted by parents for their kids is known as Montessori.

-Both forms of education are profitable to the children but there are some compelling differences between them.
-The main difference between Montessori and conventional education is that the former is spontaneous where self-learning is promoted for learning among students while regular education is teacher oriented.
+Both forms of education are profitable to the children but there are some compelling Differences between Montessori and Regular school.
+The main difference between Montessori and Regular school is that the former is spontaneous where self-learning is promoted for learning among students while regular education is teacher-oriented.

-Further details about the variations between Montessori and regular education are explained in detail below.
+Further details about the Difference between Montessori and Regular school are explained in detail below.

-Montessori education is self- taught form of education and it specifically motivates the pupils to have practical experience on their learning process.
-In other words,insistence is laid on the requirement to ensure that the students learn by doing and teamwork among them is encouraged since this helps to polish their creative instincts.
-The learners also work in groups or individually but importance is laid on the need for them to have hands-on experience in an attempt to furnish their potentials in different aspects.
+Montessori education is self-taught a form of education and it specifically motivates the pupils to have practical experience in their learning process.
+In other words, insistence is laid on the requirement to ensure that the students learn by doing and teamwork among them is encouraged since this helps to polish their creative instincts.
+The learners also work in groups or individually but the importance is laid on the need for them to have hands-on experience in an attempt to furnish their potentials in different aspects.

-The major striking difference between the two frameworks of education is that Montessori specifically caters for individual needs of the learners such that they can harness their natural interests.
+The major striking difference between the Difference between Montessori and Regular school frameworks of education is that Montessori specifically caters to the individual needs of the learners such that they can harness their natural interests.
 It is believed that learners use their gut instincts to naturally comprehend the stuff that is of interest to them hence the need to grow them.

-Conventional education is teacher oriented learning that consists of a group of pupils in classroom and a teacher.
+Conventional education is teacher-oriented learning that consists of a group of pupils in the classroom and a teacher.
 The pupils learn with the help of the teacher.

 The prime advantage of regular education is that it adheres to the protocols that have been accepted by the state as ideal.
 The level of education should be determined by the protocols that have been certified by the regulatory body within the country.
 There should be compliance in the curriculum so that it becomes easy to gauge the expected guidelines of education through the use of the qualifications obtained by different individuals.